-We will be travelling on the Ocean Diamond, operated by Quark Expeditions.
+We will be travelling on the Ocean Endeavour, operated by Quark Expeditions.
 This comfortable and stable ship will be your home for the entire voyage, with most cabins being twin-share and all with private facilities.
 Cabin details can be seen at Quark’s info page.
 The ship is faster than most, and this can give us a quicker-than-average crossing of the Drake Passage, giving us a little more time in Antarctica than other ships.

 The ship will also have non-photographer passengers on it, and while we will be sharing the ship and the general Antarctic experience with them, the photographic advice/instruction will be for our group.
 For example on outings we will usually operating as a group with our own Zodiac.
 WildNature works closely with the Quark expedition team throughout (and before) the voyage to optimise operations on both sides to help everyone.

 The ship is larger than most of the “small ship” vessels we’ve used in the past, but from past experience we know that our photographers will have amazing photographic opportunities and experiences, coming home with new images and new skills, steps beyond what a “regular” Antarctic traveller gets.
 The additional space on-board for things like setting up computers together, as well as the private toilets/showers in every cabin don’t hurt either.

 Michael is a highly experienced and widely-published wildlife and nature photographer, writer and tutor.
 His articles and images have featured in magazines such as Australian Photography +Digital, Australian Geographic, Wildlife Australia, Australian Birdlife and the UK’s BBC Wildlife, to name but some.
 His images have featured in numerous calendars, diaries, books and many other publications, including billboards and he has had two books published on Australian wildlife.
 Michael is an Accredited AIPP photographer, is a Nikon School tutorr for Australia and regularly conducts photography workshops and tours across Australia and the world.
-Locations include Lamington National Park, Lord Howe Island, Kangaroo Island, Girraween National Park (Queensland), Tasmania as well as Africa, the Arctic, Antarctica, the Russian Far East, the Sub-Antarctic, South Georgia and more.
+Locations include Lamington National Park, Lord Howe Island, Kangaroo Island, Girraween National Park (Queensland), Tasmania, Africa, Svalbard (Arctic), Antarctica, the Russian Arctic, the Sub-Antarctic, South Georgia and more.

 Costs and booking